ClonyPDF home

 Germany Visa Photo Maker — 35x45mm Online, Compliant in Seconds

-If you're a foreign national applying for a German visa — whether through VIDEX for a Schengen tourist or business visa, or through Germany's Consular Services Portal for a national long-stay visa — your application photo has to match the 35x45mm biometric standard used by German consulates, embassies, and VFS Global centers worldwide.
+If you're a foreign national applying for a German visa — whether through VIDEX for a Schengen tourist or business visa, or through Germany's Consular Services Portal for a national long-stay visa — your application photo has to match that biometric standard as it is applied by German consulates, embassies, and VFS Global centers worldwide.
 This isn't the same checklist as a German passport renewal: visa reviewers measure face height closely and have a track record of rejecting photos over background shade, faint shadows, or eyewear glare that a passport office might overlook.
 A rejected visa photo doesn't just cost you a reprint — it can delay or derail the whole application — so getting it right the first time matters more here than almost anywhere else in the process.

 Issuing authority: German Embassies & Consulates-General, processed via VIDEX, the Consular Services Portal, or VFS Global / TLScontact visa centers, depending on visa type and location.